mace04/ESP32-TemperatureMonitor/README.md

 ### Core Capabilities
 - **Sensor Integration**: Automatically detects and reads environmental data from BMP180 (temperature), BME280 (temperature and humidity), or provides simulated data in debug mode.
 Readings are taken at configurable intervals (default: 2 seconds).
 - **WiFi Connectivity**: Connects to a specified WiFi network for remote access.
+- **WiFi Fallback Hotspot**: Starts a local AP if the primary WiFi connection fails.
 - **Local MQTT Broker**: Hosts an internal MQTT server for publishing sensor data and alerts.
 - **Web Dashboard**: Serves a responsive web interface with animated gauges, printer status, and camera stream support.
 - **Real-Time Updates**: Uses Server-Sent Events (SSE) to push live sensor readings and printer status to web clients.